munsifhusami1/Grants-Project/README.md

 Requires pandas.
 Place your own CSV in the same format in the working directory, update the filename in the extract() call, and run the script.
 The pipeline will read the CSV, clean and anonymize it, and write the result to a grants.db SQLite file with a table named grants.

-Late May - Early June 2026
+**Timeline - Late May - Early June 2026
+**

-NJTPA Grants Tracker — SQL Queries
+**NJTPA Grants Tracker — SQL Queries
+**

-SQL queries written against the NOTIS grants tracking database at the North Jersey Transportation Planning Authority (NJTPA), supporting federal grant monitoring and reporting across a 13-county region in northern New Jersey.
+These are some of the SQL queries written against the federal grants tracking database at the North Jersey Transportation Planning Authority (NJTPA), supporting federal grant monitoring and reporting across a 13-county region in northern New Jersey.

+I had run these queries within our native SSMS environment using our server before I began the process of creating an automated pipeline using Python.
+In that, data has been anonymized (see above)

 ## Queries